meant-ion/TuringMod/README.md

 	- !help: posts a link to this very readme file

 	- !roll: generates a dice roll for the user.
 User can specify:
-				1. The number of dice to roll
+				1. The number of dice to roll (not required, defaults to 1)
-				2. The number of sides on each dice to be rolled
+				2. The number of sides on each dice to be rolled (required)
-				3. The minimum roll that can be given on the roll
+				3. The minimum roll that can be given on the roll (not required, defaults to no minimum roll)
 			* format: !roll(numDice)d(numSidesOnDice)r(MinimumRoll)

 	- !uptime: gets the uptime of the streamer since they have been live